greenhat/ehrchain/README.md

 Each patient's record file is then can be decrypted with the appropriate record key found by provider's public key from  record transaction.

 ## Patient revokes append contract
-Patient creates a transaction referencing an append contract (by transaction id) signed with the same secondary private key that was used in append contract.
+Patient creates a revoke append contract transaction where includes a provider which invalidates all active append contracts between this patient and this provider.